Dig into a spicy hearty warming bowl of Syn Free One Pot Campfire Stew with delicious Southern Flavours – my take on a popular Slimming World Recipe.

 - Add the onion and peppers and fry to soften, adding in a little stock to prevent any sticking.

-- Add the garlic, butternut squash, chopped tomatoes, tomato paste, cajun seasoning, Tabasco and stock and mix to combine.
+- Add the garlic, butternut squash, chopped tomatoes, tomato paste, beans, cajun seasoning, Tabasco and stock and mix to combine.

-- Add in the cured pork and stir to combine.
+- Add in the cured pork.

 - Bring to a boil, cover and then place in the oven for approx 1.5-2 hours.
 The uncured pork should be lovely and tender.